p1xel8ted/UltrawideFixes/MiniShoot/README.md

 - Overrides full screen to the main display resolution.
 - Removes pillar-boxing and corrects UI scaling.
 - Option to toggle Vignette and change Contrast & Saturation.
+- Option to change Mute in Background & Run in Background behaviour.

 ## Screenshots